kata-ai/kata-platform-docs/docs/tutorial/telegram-integration.md

 You're all set!
 Let's try our chatbot in Telegram by searching your bot username.

-Type “info cuaca” to your bot and continue to city name.
+Type "info cuaca" to your bot and continue to city name.

 ![tel-13](./images/connecting-with-telegram/tel-13.png)